Your MVP is ready. And so is your team. Your business is starting out on its runway and you feel you are ready to apply for a startup accelerator.

 You need help in speeding up the growth of your business with hybrid marketing approaches and get to the point where you can stand on your own two feet.
 This is our role.
 At Starttech we follow a differentiated model of a more long-term program (because it just works – very well), but the concept is the same.

-As a startup accelerator we have the right systems in place to help you structure your company.
+As a Venture Builder we have the right systems in place to help you structure your company.
 You get guidance and support, and you work with a group of other like-minded individuals.
 People who are also trying to bring their business visions to life.
 Trust us, this is both empowering and inspiring in equal measure.

-But, a startup accelerator does not, and I repeat, does not do the work for you.
+But, a startup accelerator — or the Venture Builder, for that matter — does not, and I repeat, does not do the work for you.

 Milk your startup accelerator time

 We encourage our startups to “use us and abuse us!”
 In the positive sense of course.
+And, we still do, as Venture Builders.
 It’s all about using your time wisely.
 I mean, when and where else are you going to be surrounded by a bunch of talented people who some people who know how to create a successful startup?
-Staff members at accelerators are typically CEO’s, CTO’s and entrepreneurs who have taken your journey.
+Staff members are typically CEO’s, CTO’s and entrepreneurs who have taken your journey.
 They also usually have specialist staff who know what your need both for commercial and practical success.

 But don’t just spend your time hanging around communal areas socializing.
 Have in your mind that you want to be here only for a short period of time.
 Stay focused on your goals, actively seek out the guidance and networking you have access to.